-If you want your audience to attend a webinar or demo (surprise!) you'll need to let them know by promoting the sign-up link on social media.
+If your audience wants to attend a webinar or demo, you'll need to inform them by promoting the sign-up link on social media.
 Promote signup forms for webinars, demos, email newsletters, and so forth.

 26. Company Accomplishments

-Believe it or not, your audience cares about you and they want to see you succeed.
+Believe it or not, your audience wants to see you succeed.
 Share your successes with them on social media and celebrate together!
 Let your audience know if you win an award or reach a particular milestone!

 27. Host A Twitter Chat

 A Twitter chat is a conversation around one unique hashtag.
 The hashtag allows you to follow the discussion and participate in it.
 Twitter chats are usually recurring and on specific topics to connect people with these interests regularly.

 When hosting your Twitter chat: